CommunityHoneyNetwork/chn-docs/quickstart.md

 Deploy a honeypot management server and sample honeypot in seconds.
 This guide will deploy all the contianers for the server on a single host using a default configuration.
 The honeypot can be deployed on the same host or a separate host as desired.

-If you'd like to deploy the server across multiple servers, modifiy the default configuation, or do other fun things, check out the [Advanced Deployment Guide](advanced.md).
+If you'd like to deploy the server across multiple servers or modifiy the default configuation, or do other fun things, check out the [Advanced Configuration Guide](config.md).

-**Note:** This setup is recommended for testing only.
-It's recommended that production deployments follow one of the [Advanced Deployment](advanced.md) options.

 ## Prerequesites